Ck5799/Micro_Grad_implementation/README.md

 # Micro_Grad_implementation
-This is a manual implementation of gradient descent foolowing Andrej Karpathy's MicroGrad
+This is a manual implementation of gradient descent following Andrej Karpathy's MicroGrad